 Track pipeline stability.
 Monitoring the overall performance and stability of the system is really important as long as the warehouse needs to be cleaned from time to time.
 The automated parts of a pipeline should also be monitored and modified since data/models/requirements can change.

-Data engineer skills
+Data engineer skills and toolset

-Engineering skills.
+For a successful data engineering career, having a software engineering background is essential.
+A data engineer must be proficient in one or several programming languages.
 Most tools and systems for data analysis/big data are written in Java (Hadoop, Apache Hive) and Scala (Kafka, Apache Spark).
-Python along with Rlang are widely used in data projects due to their popularity and syntactical clarity.
+Python has gained great popularity and is now the most used language for ML projects so data engineers often master it first.
 High-performant languages like C/C# and Golang are also popular among data engineers, especially for training and implementing ML models.

 More specific expertise is required to take part in big data projects that utilize dedicated instruments like Kafka or Hadoop.
-If the project is connected with machine learning and artificial intelligence, data engineers must have experience with ML libraries and frameworks (TensorFlow, Spark, PyTorch, mlpack).
+If the project is connected with ML and AI, data engineers must have experience with ML libraries and frameworks.

-- Strong understanding of data science concepts
+- a strong understanding of data science concepts;

-- Expertise in data analysis
+- expertise in data analysis;

-- BI tools knowledge
+- BI tools knowledge (Tableau, Microsoft Power BI);

 As we already mentioned, the level of responsibility would vary depending on team size, project complexity, platform size, and the seniority level of an engineer.
 In some organizations, the roles related to data science and engineering may be much more granular and detailed.
 Let’s have a look at the key ones and try to define the differences between them.

-Data scientists are usually employed to deal with all types of data platforms across various organizations.
-Data engineers, ETL developers, and BI developers are more specific jobs that appear when data platforms gain complexity.
-And the more complex a data platform is, the more granular the distribution of roles becomes.
+Data scientists are usually employed to deal with all types of data infrastructures across various organizations.
+Data engineers, ETL developers, and BI developers are more specific jobs that appear when a data ecosystem gains complexity.
+And the more complex it is, the more granular the distribution of roles becomes.

-- Define required data types
+- define required data types,

-- Find data sources/mine data
+- find data sources/mine data,

-- Define data gathering techniques
+- define data gathering techniques,

-- Set standards for data transformation/processing
+- set standards for data transformation/processing,

-- Develop machine learning models
+- develop machine learning models, and

-- Define processes for monitoring and analysis
+- define processes for monitoring and analysis.

-- ETL process management
+- ETL process management,

-- Data warehouse architecting
+- data warehouse architecting,

-- Data pipeline (ETL tools) development
+- data pipeline (ETL tools) development,

-- ETL testing
+- ETL testing, and

-- Data flow monitoring
+- data flow monitoring.